Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: The Lipschitz, arc and curve metrics on the Teichm uller space of the one-holed torus

+We are now well-equipped to prove that the Lipschitz metric and the curve metric agree (Theorem~\ref{thm:L=K}).

-\begin{proof}[Proof of Theorem~\ref{thm:L=K}] We first note that $\mu(h_0,h_1)$ cannot contain the boundary of the convex core as that geodesic is unstretched.
-Indeed, since the boundary monodromy is always fixed, every ratio-maximizing chain recurrent lamination we encounter during the course of this proof must lie within the interior of the convex core.
-Since $\mu(h_0,h_1)$ is chain recurrent and supported on the interior of the convex core, it lies in one of the three classes described in Lemma~\ref{thm:chainrecurrent}.
-If $\mu(h_0,h_1)$ is a maximal chain recurrent lamination (i.e. cases~$(2)$ and $(3)$), there is a unique partial stretch path
+\begin{proof}[Proof of Theorem~\ref{thm:L=K}] We first note that $\mu(h_0,h_1)$ cannot contain the boundary of the convex core as every geodesic arc on $\mu(h_0,h_1)$ is definitionally stretched by a factor of $k=e^{K(h_0,h_1)}$, whereas the total length of the boundary remains fixed.
+Indeed, since the boundary length is always fixed, every ratio-maximizing (chain recurrent) lamination we encounter during the course of this proof must lie within the interior of the convex core.
+Since $\mu(h_0,h_1)$ is chain recurrent and supported on the interior of the convex core, it lies in one of the three types of laminations described in Lemma~\ref{thm:chainrecurrent}.

+\textbf{Type~(2) and (3) laminations:} when $\mu(h_0,h_1)$ is a maximal chain recurrent lamination (i.e. case~$(2)$ and $(3)$ in Lemma~\ref{thm:chainrecurrent}), there is a unique partial stretch path

 which stretches along $\mu(h_0,h_1)$.
 We claim that this geodesic ray must reach $h_1$ at time $1$.
-If not, then there exists a first time $0<s<1$ such that the topology of the maximal ratio-maximizing lamination $\mu(h_t,h_1)$ changes.
-However, Theorem~\ref{thurstonthm} tells us that $\mu(h_t,h_1)$ necessarily contains $\mu(h_{t-\epsilon},h_1)=\mu(h_0,h_1)$, which is impossible due to the maximality of $\mu(h_0,h_1)$ among all chain recurrent laminations (supported on the interior of the convex core).
+Assume not, then by Lemma~\ref{firsttime}, the maximal ratio-maximizing lamination $\mu(\hat{h}_t,h_1)$ must differ from $\mu(h_1,h_0)$ for some first time $t_1\in(0,1)$.
+However, Theorem~\ref{thurstonthm} then ensures that $\mu(h_0,h_1)$ is a proper subset of $\mu(\hat{h}_{t_1},h_1)$, which is impossible due to the maximality of $\mu(h_0,h_1)$ among all chain recurrent laminations (supported on the interior of the convex core).